 - Many crossings with traffic lights in Amsterdam have a special section for bikes, in front of the cars.
 You may wait here for traffic lights to change.
 This ensures better visibility for cyclists and the possibility to leave first when there is a green light.

 - When you want to turn left or right, (or stop at the side of the road), you need to signal by sticking out your hand.
 This is very important if you want to avoid an Amsterdam biker swearing in Dutch at you.

 - The Amsterdam bikes go fast and you need to stay out of their way.
 That means staying as much as you can on the right side of the road/bike lane.
 I can’t repeat this enough!

 - Driving next to each other is not illegal, but the Amsterdam bikers consider this a private option: only reserved for experienced cyclists!

 - Officially, bikes and cars follow the same rules when it comes to preference.
 Cyclists must give preference to traffic coming from the right and they must obey all traffic signs.

 - Just like cars, cyclists must stop when a pedestrian wants to cross at a zebra crossing, but I would not bet your life on it in Amsterdam.
 As a pedestrian in Amsterdam, don’t expect any courtesy from cyclists.
 Just wait.

 - The ‘fietsstraat’ is a new feature in Amsterdam.
-It means that motorised traffic is allowed here, but cars and scooters (‘snorfietsen’) are consider ‘guests’.
+It means that motorized traffic is allowed here, but cars and scooters (‘snorfietsen’) are considered ‘guests’.
 Cars are not allowed to take over cyclists in a ‘fietssstraat’.
 Speed is limited to 30 km per hour.
 Here, cyclists may use the entire road if it is a one-way street, and the entire right side if it’s a two-lane street.